gopinath-langote/1build/CONTRIBUTING.md

     pip install -r requirements.txt
     ```

-2. Make Sure all existing tests are passing & have new tests needed
+2. Make sure that all the existing tests are passed, extend tests if needed
     ```sh
     pytest
     ```
 3. Make sure you are following `pep8` guidelines for linting
-4. Update necessary documents if needed (Readme etc)
+4. Update necessary documents if needed – Readme etc.
 5. Submit pull request
 6. Make sure all the checks are passing
 7. Wait for maintainers to review the code